“I need to start a YouTube channel. Those guys are making millions!”

 If you don’t mind spending the money, you can hire people to do a transcription job.
 But I personally just do my own, and find that a ten minute video takes me anywhere from an hour to an hour and a half.
 Just think of it as a time investment.

 Make sure your site is fast: No one will wait for your site to load to then wait for your video to start playing.
 Avoid sites with huge downtimes.
-This stats page will help you make the right choice.

 Creating a great video is only part of what leads to a popular one.
 Google ranking is important if you want to compete prior to having a heavy subscription list.
 By using these tips above, you can make sure your video is one of the first results that come up during search.
 Your traffic will get a huge boost as a result.